krishnapriya2512/Multi-Dimensional-Prompt-Response-Evaluation/README.md

 ---

-## E. Resume Evaluation and Feedback using LLM
+## 5. Resume Evaluation and Feedback using LLM

 ### Description:
 Developed an automated Resume Evaluator by extracting text from uploaded resumes using PDF2Image and leveraging the Gemini API for analysis.
 The system evaluates resumes against job descriptions, matches skills, and provides a detailed assessment focusing on tone, clarity, and coherence.
 It also generates personalized feedback to guide users in improving their resumes.